A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Redesigning the ORVAC trial

+We consider redesigning the ORVAC trial as described in Section \ref{sec:mot_exp}, and evaluated designs through simulation as shown in Algorithm \ref{alg:sim}, with expected effectiveness and futility being evaluated at interim analyses as shown in Algorithms \ref{alg:1} and SM.1, respectively.
+For all simulations, the treatment was deemed effective at the end of the trial if $P(\beta<0 | \bm{y}_{1:N_{j}}, \bm{x}_{1:N_{j}})>0.97$ i.e. $\Delta=0.97$, where $N_{j}$ denotes the total number of enrolments in the $j$th simulation, for $j=1,\ldots,J$.\cite{jones_et_al_2020} If $N_{j} < N_{\max}$ then the $j$th simulation stopped early either due to expected effectiveness or futility (where $N_{\max} = 1000$).
+The thresholds for declaring expected effectiveness or futility at interim analyses (i.e.\ $\Delta_e$ and $\Delta_f$) were set to 0.90 and 0.05, respectively.\cite{jones_et_al_2020}

-Then, to draw inference about the treatment effect throughout the simulations, three models will also be considered with prior information as specified in Appendix \ref{app:prior}.
-Again, two of these models will be the exponential and Weibull proportional hazards models, and these will be considered within a standard Bayesian inference framework.
-For the third model, we will estimate the treatment effect based on the general Bayesian model as defined in Equation \eqref{eq:general_bayes}.
-Thus, there will be nine combinations of different models for simulating data and different models for estimating the treatment effect.
-Of interest will be comparing estimates of the treatment effect under these different combinations, and assessing differences in the conduct of the trial e.g.\ whether certain trials stop earlier than others.
+Throughout the simulations, data were generated from three different models.
+Two of these models were considered when originally designing the trial, and were the exponential and Weibull proportional hazards models, as defined in Section \ref{sec:mot_exp}.
+The third model was the super model as defined in the illustrative example.
+To draw inference about the treatment effect, four different analysis models were considered.
+The first two analysis models were the exponential and Weibull proportional hazards models as originally implemented.\cite{jones_et_al_2020} Both of these models were considered within a standard Bayesian inference framework.
+For the third model, the treatment effect was estimated via the general Bayesian model as described in the illustrative example i.e.\ via Equation (\ref{eq:general_bayes}) with the negative partial log-likelihood as the loss function.
+For the fourth model, a Bayesian semiparametric approach was adopted via the piecewise exponential hazards model.\cite{sinha_dey_1997} For each simulated data set, to determine the appropriate number of `pieces', a reversible jump MCMC scheme was adopted as implemented via the R package `BayesReversePLLH'. \cite{chapple_package} Thus, there were twelve scenarios made up of three different models for data generation and four different analysis models.
+Of interest was comparing estimates of the treatment effect, the proportion of trials where treatment effectiveness or futility was declared, and assessing differences in the conduct of the trial e.g.\ whether certain trials stopped earlier than others.